SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DomHelper_class.md

 #### Call result

+The result of the bulk methods will contain:

+- A list of `DomInstances` that were successfully created or updated, when `CreateOrUpdate` is called.

+- A list of `DomInstance` IDs that were successfully deleted, when `Delete` is called.

 Since DataMiner 10.5.2/10.5.0 onwards<!-- RN 41546 -->, if an issue occurs for any of the items that are getting created, updated, or deleted in bulk (e.g. validation), a `BulkCrudFailedException<DomInstanceId>` will be thrown.
 The `Result` property in the exception can be used to check for which `DomInstances` the call succeeded or failed.
-For information on how to implement this flow, refer to the [Unexpected issue example](xref:DOM_BulkProcessing_Example#unexpected-issue).
+For information on how to implement this flow, refer to the [Checking issues example](xref:DOM_BulkProcessing_Example#checking-issues).

-As an alternative the `TryCreateOrUpdate` or `TryDelete` methods can be used.
-When the operation fails for one of the `DomInstances`, those calls will be false.
-The `result` output parameter will contain the necessary information:
+As an alternative, the `TryCreateOrUpdate` or `TryDelete` methods can be used.
+When the operation fails for one of the `DomInstances`, those calls will return false.
+The `result` output parameter will contain:

-- When `TryCreateOrUpdate` is called, that `result` output parameter will contain a list of `DomInstances` that were successfully created or updated.
-The trace data is available per `DomInstance` ID.
+- The list of successful processed item, as is the case for `CreateOrUpdate` and `Delete`.

-- When `TryDelete` is called with a list of `DomInstances`, that `result` output parameter will contain a list of `DomInstance` IDs that were successfully deleted.
-The trace data is also available per `DomInstance` ID.
+- A list of `DomInstance` IDs that failed to be created, updated or deleted.

+- The trace data per `DomInstance` ID.

 For each of these methods, the trace data of that call is still available and will contain the trace data for all processed `DomInstances`.

-Before DataMiner 10.5.2 <!-- RN 37891 --> when such an issue occurred, no exception would be thrown (even when `ThrowExceptionsOnErrorData` is true) when calling the `CreateOrUpdate` or `Delete` methods.
+Before DataMiner Feature Release 10.5.2 <!-- RN 37891 --> when any validation issue would occur, no exception would be thrown (even when `ThrowExceptionsOnErrorData` is true) when calling the `CreateOrUpdate` or `Delete` methods.
 Instead, the result of the call should be used to check for which `DomInstances` the call succeeded or failed.

 #### Maximum number of instances